The most exciting time of my life ever! An exclusive interview with MasterChef Australia judges!

 For me, personally it has also been a journey over years, a journey of learning with Masterchef.
 So many times I have gone back to read up on something that I heard of in the show, so many times tried to recreate the dishes they made.
 I started watching the show 4-5 years ago and I don’t think I have missed a single episode till date.
 If I can’t watch it on TV, I watch the streaming or record it but every single episode has been watched, some of them more than once.

-Last week, the three judges of the show who need no introductions whatsoever were in Bangalore, I have said it again and I repeat, I am an out and out fan girl and have no qualms about admitting it, so when there was an opportunity to interact with them during a press conference, followed by short 1:1 (in my case 1:2 since me and buddy Ruth did it together) interviews, I but naturally lapped it up.
+Last week, the three judges of MasterChef Australia, who need no introductions whatsoever, were in Bangalore.
+I have said it again and I repeat, I am an out and out fan girl and have no qualms about admitting it.
+So when there was an opportunity to interact with them during a press conference, followed by short 1:1 (in my case 1:2 since me and buddy Ruth did it together) interviews, I but naturally lapped it up.

 So without boring you much with my fan girl ramblings, here is the conversation we had.
 Some as a part of press conference and some as exclusive bits from the interview.
 All three of them were delight to talk to, passionate about whatever they were sharing.
 Hope you enjoy reading as well.

 Ques : What excites you in Indian food and for all of you it is not the first visit to India, so what brings you back?

 George : Oh I love the loud laughter in the park early morning (he means the laughter yoga club at Cubbon Park) but on a serious note, I love how the food scene in Bangalore is.
 The local chefs are pushing the envelopes and trying such interesting stuff.
 I also love the variety of spice and experiences you have in India, where else would I sit behind Gary in a motorbike and have to hold him tight because we are passing through the thinnest of streets checking out the spices and food of old Delhi.
 We have also recognized the big love for Masterchef Australia that exists in India and it does excites us.